|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Lat 26° 43' 44N Long 127° 45' 42E Ie Shima Airfield is located on Ie Shima in Okinawa Prefecture in Japan.
 To the east is Iegusugu (Mount Gusuku, The Pinnacle) and Ie (Ie Town).
 One runway was named Moko Airfield.
-Today, the westernmost runway is Ie Shima Auxiliary Air Base (Ie Shima Aux AB).
-The centermost runway is used as a road.
+Today, the westernmost runway is Ie Shima Auxiliary Air Base (Ie Shima Aux AB) with the center runway used as a road.
 The easternmost runway remains in use as Ie Jima Airport.